sophie-anderson8/CS-330-Fall-2025/README.md

 Compile-time (Parsing): Basic identifier names for variables (e.g., $scalar, @array, %hash), subroutines, and packages are recognized and their associated symbol table entries are created or located during the parsing phase.
 The type prefix ($, @, %, & for subroutines) determines the type of the symbol.

 Run-time (Symbolic Dereferencing): While most identifiers are bound at compile time, Perl allows for symbolic dereferencing, where the name of a variable or subroutine can be determined dynamically at run-time from a string.
-For example, $$varname or &{$subname}.
-In these cases, the binding of the identifier to its actual value or code reference happens at run-time when the expression is evaluated.

 ### Operator Symbols